 Anything that hasn’t been played with or worn in the last six months (regardless of the reason) needs to be taken out of the closet and put into a new home.
-Ask your child to choose at least a few items of clothing and toys to donate to a daycare center.
+Ask your child to choose at least a few items of clothing to donate.
+I suggest a toy purge as well.
 There are many charitable organizations in your local area that accept donations such as Good Will.
 You will love not having to look at the clutter every day!

 Lower things a little bit.